 Commercial Operations: The annual Christmas Stuff a Bus campaign exceeded its target in raising £124k for the Salvation Army and St Vincent de Paul charities.
 Terry Butler was recognised in the 2021 New Year’s Queen’s Honours list for his services to public transport in Northern Ireland.
 The Board extended their congratulations to Terry for his achievement.

-HR: GM updated the Board on pay discussions which had taken place with employee representatives online, due to Covid-19 restrictions and the Board were grateful for the cooperation of the parties in facilitating the process.
-The Board recognised this was very challenging for all invovled and congratulated GM and the HR team on a good result.
+HR:

 GM updated members on the launch of a new Inclusion and Diversity Strategy which had been presented to the Executive Committee.